 Standards would be harmonized under the various directives, and these documents, with numbers starting with “EN”, were given special status.
 The use of harmonized EN standards in the design and manufacture of a product confers a “presumption of conformity” with the directive(s) under which the standard is harmonized.
 Not all EN standards are harmonized.
 A list of harmonized standards is published about once a year for each Directive in the C version of the EU official journal.
 Only those standards, referenced by date, allow for a presumption of conformity with the essential requirements of the directive .
 You can find the lists of Harmonized Standards here.

-Once the manufacturer is satisfied that all the applicable EHSRs for all of the applicable directives have been met and compiled a Technical File for the product, the CE Mark can be placed on the product, an EU Declaration issued and the product shipped.
+Once the manufacturer is satisfied that all the applicable EHSRs for all of the applicable directives have been met and compiled a Technical File for the product, the CE Mark can be placed on the product.
+An EU Declaration can be issued and the product shipped.

 Under the CE Marking system, the manufacturer’s declaration is a contract between the manufacturer of a product and the EU Member State(s) in which the product is sold.
 Depending on the Directives that apply to the product, there are a few possible variations on what is required: